-The first year I grew tomatillos I had one plant.
+The first year I grew tomatillos, I had one plant.
 The weather was awful.
-I finally got a couple handfuls of ripe ones right before the early frost, but not enough for canning salsa… so the next year I planted six of them.
-Holy cow, I got wheelbarrow loads of tomatillo fruits.
-Not because the weather was better, but because cross-pollination makes them exceptionally prolific.
-Unfortunately, some itty bitty larvae had made pinhole tunnels in 99% of the harvest.
-Yeah – it was a total loss.
-I gave up hunting through a bazillion damaged fruits trying to locate more than a couple I could use.
+I finally got a couple of handfuls of ripe ones right before the early frost, but not enough for canning salsa.
+The next year, I planted six of them.
+I got wheelbarrow loads of tomatillo fruits!
+The weather wasn’t necessarily better, but cross-pollination makes them exceptionally prolific.

 Between my murderous frenzy and AzaSol (you can’t find them all once the plants are thick and huge), I finally succeeded in getting enough undamaged tomatillos to make that roasted salsa and green sauce.
-It only took 4 years.
-And 4 heavily loaded plants.
+It only took four years!

 Do you know what makes these pinhole tunnels?

-The entry and exit is between a pinprick and a pinhead wide, many so unnoticeable the tomatillo looks fine until you cut it in half.
-Lots of them have no holes in the husk either.
+The entry and exit are between a pinprick and a pinhead wide, many so unnoticeable the tomatillo looks fine until you cut it in half.
+Many don’t have any holes in the husk either.

 Latest posts by Amber (see all)

 - The Many Advantages To Freight Container Farming - April 4, 2018

 - Can’t Live Without You: Study Finds Symbiotic Relationship Between Plants and Animals - March 19, 2018

 - Organic Matter In Soil Boosts Garden Yields - March 7, 2018